skip to main content

 On Sling TV, you can favorite each NHL channel for quick access in the channel guide.

 With Sling TV, you’re in the Zamboni driver’s seat to decide what channels you want.
-But it’s the cheapest way to watch national games—including every Stanley Cup playoff game—because Sling Orange with the Sports Extra add-on is just $51.00 before tax.
+But it’s the cheapest way to watch national games across ESPN and TNT Sports channels in one plan because Sling Orange with the Sports Extra add-on is just $57.99/mo. before tax.
 It’s also an inexpensive way to watch NBA and college basketball action, should you share a passion for hockey and b-ball.

 The biggest limitation of the Sling Orange plan is that it allows one stream at a time.
-We also don’t like that Sling TV’s best DVR package is a measly 200 hours of recording space.
+I also don’t like that Sling TV forces you to pay an extra $5.00/mo. for unlimited DVR storage.
 But if you get ESPN+ on the side, you won’t need to worry about recording NHL games for later because it comes with full-match replays.

 Price: